spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 * Date & Time
 * Sections
 ## Filter
+The process of including only a desired subset from the original dataset.
 ## Geocoding
 The process of deriving coordinates from a physical address.
 ## Geocomputation

 ## Geodatabase
+A database with the specialized ability to create, handle, and store geographic data.
 ## Geodesy
 The science and mathematics related to the shape of the earth, its position in space, and gravity.
 ## Geography
 The science and study of the earth, its inhabitants, physical features, and atmosphere.
 ## Geometry
+The branch of mathematics concerned with the properties and relations of shapes.
 ## GIS
 A collection of hardware, software, data, and personnel which together form a system for creating, updating, and disseminating geographic information.
 ## GPS